Top 5 Training Challenges: #1. I Can't Stay Motivated

 3. Focus on the Journey.

 Properly training for a half-marathon or marathon is a multi-month commitment.
 And in the early stages of the process, it’s easy to feel overwhelmed by the countless days, workouts and challenges that separate you from race day.
 If you’re exclusively focused on race day as your source of motivation, it’s easy to lose sight of it.
-But, if instead, you decide to find joy in the pursuit of the destination; if you find meaning in the progress toward the end goal, if you can create purpose in the smaller milestones; then you’ll be far more likely to keep perspective and not lose your way. coaches’ email to set the tone for the week ahead.
+But, if instead, you decide to find joy in the pursuit of the destination; if you find meaning in the progress toward the end goal, if you can create purpose in the smaller milestones; then you’ll be far more likely to keep perspective and not lose your way.
+At RacePace, our weekly coaches’ email sets the tone for the week ahead.
 The emails lay out the workouts for the week and remind you where you are on the journey.
 We educate you on the purpose behind the workouts and keep you focused on your progress and the pursuit.
 We make sure you’re always aware of how it all fits together in the big picture.
 For us, the training (and pursuit) of the race is the focus.
 The race itself is just a celebration of successfully reaching that starting line.

 If you’re looking to keep your motivation in check for your next training cycle, our team can help you define it, our run fam can help you sustain it, and we’ll make sure you remember to enjoy the journey all the way to race day!

 Have questions or comments?
 We’d love to hear from you.